sigil-johnstevens/character-vault/README.md

 Currently, there is only one setting for user creation.

-**Password Strength**: The module uses the [DinoPass API] (https://www.dinopass.com/api) to generate user passwords.
+**Password Strength**: The module uses the [DinoPass API] (<https://www.dinopass.com/api>) to generate user passwords.
 Simple passwords only have lowercase letters and numbers.
 Strong passwords have mixed upper- and lower-case letters, a special character (like @, $, !, and so on), and some numbers.

-### Discord Settings

-The module can produce Session Reports and automatically post them to a Discord channel or thread using a webhook.
-The report automatically fills in Session Date, Session Time, Game Master, and Actors (from the selected folder).
-Users can customize the avatar and name of the Discord bot making the post.

-- **Discord WebHook URL**: Enter the [webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) of a Discord channel or thread where the session report will be posted.
-If you do not have integrations access, you may need to get this from a server admin.
-- **Discord Image**: A public URL to the avatar image you want for your Discord bot posts.
-- **Discord Bot Name**: Name of Discord bot when posting session reports.

 ---